kratisto/docs/pages/storage_and_backup/backup_and_disaster_recovery_solutions/veeam/VSPC_first_steps/guide.en-gb.md

 ---
 title: Getting started with VSPC
-excerpt: Discover VSPC, a cloud-enabled platform provided by Veeam that helps you manage backups and data protection.
+excerpt: Discover Veeam Service Provider Console (VSPC), a cloud-enabled platform provided by Veeam that helps you manage backups and data protection
-updated: 2025-02-26
+updated: 2025-02-27
 ---

 > [!primary]
->VSPC on OVHcloud is currently in alpha phase.
+> VSPC on OVHcloud is currently in alpha phase.
 This guide can evolve and be updated in the future with the advances of our teams in charge of this product.

 ## Objective